Kashish1418/Investigating-Netflix-Movies-and-Guest-Stars-in-the-Office/README.md

 - Visualized the genre distribution of 90s movies.
 - Investigated appearances of famous guest stars in The Office using data slicing and grouping.

+## 🖼️ Visualizations & Insights
+Here are some key visualizations from the project that helped drive insights:

 ## 📌 Highlights
 - Deep Exploratory Data Analysis (EDA)
 - Real-world dataset processing